 Create a specific landing page on your website where you present your offer and allow people to claim their offer.
 You can find the landing page builders I recommend here.
 For Instagram, you should include a link to your offer in your salon’s Instagram bio.

-You ideally don’t just send them to your salon’s home page.
+Ideally, don’t just send them to your salon’s home page.
 But you send them to the specific offer where they are not distracted by a lot of information.
 The only thing they can do on the page is to claim their offer.

 Don’t Waste Your Precious Time: Automate Your Salon’s Social Media